 Udemy Illustrator Course

-An introductory course for anyone looking to get into Design.
+The Udemy Illustrator course is an introductory course for anyone looking to get into the field of design.
 Adobe Illustrator is the natural starting point, and this is a great course.
-Also an honourable mention for Daniel Walter Scott – anyone wanting to study design should check out his courses on Udemy.

 Duration: 9.5 hours of on-demand video.